 4) A stretching or physical therapy program has been advocated by some, but relief is less likely when arthritis is at an advanced stage.

 If non-operative treatment fails and the hip pain persists, the best option may be a total hip replacement.

 - One of the best ways to avoid or reduce joint discomfort is to lose excess body weight.
 Less weight equals less stress on your joints.

 - Stretching and strengthening activities can help maintain your range of motion, build muscle and promote flexibility.
 Some activities to consider include gardening, walking, bicycling and swimming.
 Talk with your physician about which exercises are right for you.

 - Keep moving.
 Sitting or standing all day can cause joint stiffness.
 When possible, alternate between these two positions, ideally every 30 minutes.

 - Remember to warm up and cool down every time you exercise to prevent injury and promote flexibility.

-- Exercise in groups.
+- If you’re having a hard time staying motivated to exercise regularly, consider adding music to your routine or exercise in groups.
 It’s motivating, it’s social, and it builds self-esteem as you accomplish your goals together.